LawN-ai/health-insurance-agent-with-rag/README.md

 ### 1. Agent Definition (`health_insurance_agent/agent.py`)

-This file is the heart of the conversational AI.
-It defines the `root_agent` using Google ADK's `Agent` class.
+This file defines the `root_agent` using Google ADK's `Agent` class.
 Key aspects include:

-*   **System Prompt**: A detailed set of instructions (`system_prompt` variable) guiding the agent's personality, goals, conversation style, and a multi-step tool workflow.
+*   **System Prompt**: A detailed set of instructions guiding the agent's personality, goals, and a multi-step tool workflow.
 *   **Tool Integration & RAG**: Defines and integrates custom tools that enable a RAG (Retrieval-Augmented Generation) workflow:
     *   `get_health_insurance_products`: A placeholder tool that simulates fetching a product and its corresponding PDF document URL.
     *   `process_product_document`: Downloads the product PDF, extracts the text, and builds an in-memory vector store (using FAISS) for efficient searching.
     *   `answer_from_product_document`: Takes a user's question, searches the vector store for relevant text chunks from the PDF, and returns them as context for the agent to formulate an answer.
-*   **Model Configuration**: Specifies the underlying language model (e.g., "gemini-2.0-flash") and other agent parameters.
-*   **ADK Compatibility**: Adheres to ADK's structure by naming the main agent instance `root_agent`, allowing ADK to discover and run it.

 ### 2. Key Dependencies (`requirements.txt`)